sebaplaza/pnpm-deploy-bug/README.md

 pnpm deploy --prod problem

-In a monorepo, the `pnpm --filter deploy` command is copying **ALL** production packages, event from others projects.
+In a monorepo, the `pnpm --filter deploy` command is copying **ALL** production packages, even from others projects.

 ## Reproduce
 ```sh